 Years of Experience

 Those with one to four years of experience at the company can expect to make $32K per year on average.
 Respondents who have been working for five to nine years make about $42K annually on average.
 The largest slice of the Self-Employed workforce (37 percent) has been working for 20 years or more and earns, on average, $73K per year.

 Salaries approach $296K annually for Licensed Psychologists; non-accredited workers make much less.
 At Self-Employed, employees who hold a Doctor of Philosophy (PhD), Clinical Psychology receive the highest salaries at approximately $437K.

 In this role, the best-paying skill appears to be Counseling; individuals who claim it among their capabilities enjoy a higher median salary of $185K per year.
 A common skill in Self-Employed's work force is Elder Care; one in ten of survey participants report using it on the job.
 Home Health/Home Care, Project Management, and Adobe Photoshop round out the set of key employee skills.

 Benefits and Perks

-Less than ten percent of workers allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-Health insurance comes as part of the deal for about a seventh of workers, and less than ten percent of workers report receiving dental coverage as well.
-Some other perks are a casual working environment, flexible hours, none (contract-based), a subsidized cell phone, free drinks, and optional telecommute / work from home.
+Less than ten percent of workers save for retirement through Self-Employed's 401(k) plan.
+Approximately one in seven workers can count on health insurance, and less than ten percent of workers have dental coverage as a benefit.
+Self-Employed also dishes out privileges such as a casual working environment, flexible hours, none (contract-based), a subsidized cell phone, free drinks, and optional telecommute / work from home.